R Advanced

 Method 3: Using data.table

-If your input dataset is extremely large, you should consider the data table approach.
-In large data sets, data table is very efficient and faster than all the other methods.
+If your input dataset is extremely large, consider using the data table approach.
+In large data sets, a data table is very efficient and faster than all the other methods.
 The output is a data table.

 library(data.table)